smartcontractkit/documentation/docs/Introduction/getting-started.md

   </div>
 </div>

-Need to run your own Chainlink node?
-Read the <a href="../chainlink-nodes">Node Operator's Guide</a> to learn about starting and maintaining Chainlink Nodes.
+Running your own Chainlink node?
+See the [Node Operator's Guide](/docs/chainlink-nodes) to learn about starting and maintaining Chainlink Nodes.